 The environmental conditions that are associated with MCS occurrence are described in this section.
-Firstly, the monthly climatology of MCS frequency as captured by our MCS snapshots (average number of MCSs at 1800 UTC across SWA domain) is considered with a focus on rainfall months in Fig. 7, which shows a pronounced annual cycle of MCS numbers with frequency peaks in April and October.
-These peak months are associated with the start of rainfall during the major rainy season and the maximum rainfall for the minor rainy season across SWA respectively.
+Firstly, the monthly climatology of MCS frequency as captured by our MCS snapshots (average number of MCSs at 18:00 UTC across SWA domain) is considered with a focus on rainfall months in Fig. 7, which shows a pronounced annual cycle of MCS numbers with frequency peaks in April and October.
+These peak months are associated with the start of rainfall during the major rainy season and the maximum rainfall for the minor rainy season across SWA, respectively.
 The monthly climatology of MCS frequency decreases from April to August, with August being the local minimum.
-This local minimum corresponds to the so-called "little dry season" (Le Barbé et al., 2002; Vollmert et al., 2003) that exists before the southward retreat of the rainbelt.
+This local minimum corresponds to the so-called "little dry season" (Le Barbé et al., 2002; Vollmert et al., 2003) that exists before the southward retreat of the rain belt.

 Figure 7.
-Average annual cycle of MCSs at 1800 UTC within the SWA box showing the monthly average of MCS number per day.
+Average annual cycle of MCSs at 18:00 UTC within the SWA box showing the monthly average of MCS number per day.

-The spatial distribution of MCS frequencies during node days is depicted in Fig. 8. -Comparing daily MCS frequencies, we find that MCSs are most likely to develop under transition node (2,5,8) conditions (2.8 MCSs per day) featuring a northward-displaced moisture anomaly (Fig. 9).
-Given the transition nodes occur predominantly during pre-monsoon (late March to June) and post-monsoon (from September to November) - the major and the minor rainy season respectively in SWA (cf. Fig.~1), these patterns may in some cases be representative of early monsoon onset and a delayed monsoon retreat respectively.
-MCSs more rarely develop under dry node (1,4,7) conditions, with frequencies as low as 0.6 MCSs per day.
-Frequency signals in node 1 are dominated by land-sea breeze convection along the coast which are gradually suppressed in nodes 4 and 7.
+The spatial distribution of MCS frequencies during node days is depicted in Fig. 8.
+Comparing daily MCS frequencies, we find that MCSs are most likely to develop under transition-season node (2, 5, 8) conditions (2.8 MCSs per day) featuring a northward-displaced moisture anomaly (Fig. 9).
+Given that transition-season nodes occur predominantly during the pre-monsoon (late March to June) and postmonsoon period (from September to November) - the major and the minor rainy season, respectively, in SWA (cf. Fig. 1) - these patterns may in some cases be representative of early monsoon onset and a delayed monsoon retreat, respectively.
+MCSs rarely develop under dry-season node (1, 4, 7) conditions, with frequencies as low as 0.6 MCSs per day.
+Frequency signals in node 1 are dominated by land-sea breeze convection along the coast, which are gradually suppressed in nodes 4 and 7.
 Large-scale settings, therefore, seemingly facilitate such rather local-scale developments.
-Nodes 1 and 9 feature the same overall MCS frequency, where node 1 however shows coastal MCS frequency peaks as is representative for dry season characteristics, while MCS frequency peaks are shifted towards the Sahel during node 9 monsoon conditions.
+Nodes 1 and 9 feature the same overall MCS frequency, where node 1 however shows coastal MCS frequency peaks as is representative of dry-season characteristics, while MCS frequency peaks are shifted towards the Sahel during node 9 monsoon conditions.

 Figure 8.
 The SWA region indicating the spatial distribution of MCSs during node days.
-The purple box depicts the main study region of southern West Africa (SWA, 10°W - 10°E, 5-9°N) and titles show the frequency of MCS per day per node within the SWA box.
+The purple box depicts the main study region of southern West Africa (SWA; $10^{\circ}$ W- $10^{\circ}$ E, 5- $9^{\circ}$ N), and titles show the frequency of MCSs per day per node within the SWA box.

 Figure 9.
-12 UTC MCS-day composite anomalies of specific humidity (shading; g kg-1) and 925-hPa winds (vectors; m s-1) in 9 nodes based on SOM analysis.
+The 12:00 UTC MCS-day composite anomalies of specific humidity (shading; $g kg^{-1}$ ) and 925 hPa winds (vectors; $m s^{-1}$ ) in nine nodes based on SOM analysis.
 Specific humidity anomalies are shown when they are significant at the 5% level; wind vectors are shown when either the zonal or meridional wind anomalies are significant at the 5% level.